Welcome

 A situation where your duty to act in the best interests of any client intersects or conflicts with your own interests (e.g., financial, personal, or reputational).

-When this occurs, the Principles safeguarding the rule of law, justice, or the public interest override the duty to act in the best interests of the client.
+When a conflict arises, those Principles safeguarding the rule of law, justice, public interest, or trust in the profession override the duty to act in the best interests of the client.
 The classic example involves a solicitor’s duty not to mislead the court, even if the client pressures them to do so.

 Worked Example 1.1